 While Starbucks apparently hopes your math skills are a little fuzzy, the reality is that there are a ton of cash-back cards with a higher rate of return and no annual fee.

 One good example is the Chase Freedom Unlimited®.
-This card comes with no annual fee, yet it lets you earn a flat 1.5% back for every dollar you spend.
+This card comes with no annual fee, yet it lets you earn 3% cash back on all purchases in your first year up to $20,000 spent.
+After that earn unlimited 1.5% cash back on all purchases.

 If you spent $525 per month on the card per the Starbucks example, you would earn $94.50 in cash-back rewards per year.
 And that’s after you earned a $150 signup bonus after using your card for $500 in purchases within three months of account opening.
 That’s $244.50 in cash you could use for anything after 12 months – not just calorie-ridden cinnamon rolls and fancy coffees.
 And remember, this card comes with no annual fee.